Hereditary completeness for systems of exponentials in weighted $L^2$-spaces: Technical lemmas

 \end{lemma} \begin{proof} By the construction of $F$ and $H$ we have:

-\end{proof} Now for sufficiently large $Q$ we obtain $(H, F) \ne 0$ by Lemma 4.4.
+\end{proof} Now for sufficiently large $Q$ we obtain $(H, F)_{1/w} \neq 0$ by Lemma \ref{lem:ne0}.

-$\!$ $\!$ Author is winner of the “Leader” competition conducted by the Foundation for the Advancement of Theoretical Physics and Mathematics “BASIS” and would like to thank its sponsors and jury.
-The research is partially supported by «Native towns», a social investment program of PJSC <<Gazprom Neft>>.
+$\!$ $\!$ The author is a winner of the ``Leader'' competition conducted by the Foundation for the Advancement of Theoretical Physics and Mathematics ``BASIS'' and would like to thank its sponsors and jury.
+The research was partially supported by ``Native Towns'', a social investment program of PJSC ``Gazprom Neft''.
+The author is deeply grateful to scientific consultant Hakan Hedenmalm for invaluable discussions and guidance.